YukthaSri-05/YukthaSri-05/README.md

 ## 📌 About Me
 🎓 B.Tech CSE Student at Aditya College of Engineering and Technology (2023–2027)
 🚀 Strong foundation in Data Structures, Algorithms, Cloud Computing, and DevOps
-🖥️ Hands-on experience building scalable fullstack and cloud-native applications using AWS, Jenkins, Kubernetes, Docker, JavaScript, and Java
+🖥️ Hands-on experience with Docker, Kubernetes, Jenkins, and AWS
-💡 Developed award-winning projects like **TH-Bot** and **Spring-Aws-Test-Sonar-Deploy** leveraging AWS services and REST APIs
+📊 Proficient in MySQL, MongoDB, and NoSQL databases
+📚 Strong foundation in Operating Systems, DBMS, and DSA
 🌱 Passionate about backend development, CI/CD automation, cloud infrastructure, and problem-solving
 🤝 Experienced in mentoring and leading teams